-The IRS website re-released a tool on its website called Get My Payment.
-You can log on to get your payment status and the date you can expect to receive your stimulus payment, or the date it was deposited or mailed.
+The IRS website has been uploading data for your third stimulus payment into a tool on its website called Get My Payment.
+If your information has been updated, you'll be able to see the date you can expect to receive your stimulus payment, or the date it was deposited or mailed.
 You should also be able to see whether your money was direct deposited or whether you'll be receiving the payment by mail.

 Here are some of the issues people are seeing, either with their actual deposit or with the Get My Payment tool.

+The IRS says that it may take three to four weeks to receive a check after it's mailed.
 If it has been weeks since the Get My Payment tool says the payment was mailed, and you haven't received it, you can request a payment trace.
-The IRS will research what happened to your check; if the check wasn't cashed, you will need to claim the "Recovery Rebate Credit" (RRC) on your 2020 tax return.
+The IRS will research what happened to your check; if the check wasn't cashed, you will need to claim the "Recovery Rebate Credit" (RRC) on your next tax return.
 (See below for instructions on claiming the rebate on your tax return.)
 If the IRS finds that the check was cashed, you'll receive a claim package from the Treasury Department with a copy of the cashed check and instructions on filing a claim.

 Similarly, if the Get My Payment tool says your payment was direct-deposited, but the money doesn't show in your bank account after five days, first check with your bank.
 If the bank says it hasn't received a payment, you can request a payment trace.

 To request a payment trace, call 800-919-9835 or fill out IRS Form 3911, Taxpayer Statement Regarding Refund.